AureusStratus/ExoGenesis/README.md

 A mod that adds a lot more content to the game.
 <br>I just hope you guys enjoy my mod.

-`note`: The plasma orb trail idea originally came from the exotic mod as well as the energy sphere ability on my primordial, and earth unit
+`Note`: The plasma orb trail idea originally came from the Exotic mod as well as the energy sphere ability on my primordial and earth unit

 ## The mod adds:
-alot of stuff
+A lot of neat stuff, including five new factions, tons of new blocks, lore, and more!

 ## Mod races/factions
-Exogenesis contains five different races each with there own lore, weapons, defense, and units.
+Exogenesis contains five different races each with their own lore, weapons, defenses, and units.

 `Credits to Đuvent for making both the lore of the factions and the two attack maps`

-`Genesux`: In the "Siravax System" they lay in the sub-zero temperature planet called "Siratla", other planets in the system that are comrpised of Siratla Stone and Crystals is Ruxt, While Vantax is a Gas Planet, these three specific planets also have multiple satelites(moons) surrounding them, the star is Siravax and the Genesux are comprised of cold energy and Siratla stone, They are a type of lithiods, these beings and are strong, their weapons and creations are made out of metal material formed from various metals and cold energy.
-Little is understood of there goal, but it seems like nothing is gonna stop them from achieving it.
+`Genesux`: In the "Siravax System" they inhabit the sub-zero temperature planet named "Siratla", and while there is another planet in the system that is comrpised of Siratla Stone and Crystals (Ruxt), Vantax is a Gas Planet. these three specific planets also have multiple satelites (moons) surrounding them.
+The star is Siravax and the Genesux are comprised of cold energy and Siratla stone; they are a type of lithiod, these beings are strong, and their weapons and creations are made out of metalic material formed from various metals and cold energy.
+Little is understood of their ultimate goal, but it seems like nothing is going to stop them from achieving it.

 `Solran`: These lithiod lifeforms are almost an Opposition of the Genesux since they are extremely hot/molten and have capabilities out of this galaxy, they are found in the "Alphandax System", which is an astronomical question, since this is a Binary System with Alphandax and Betanax, but there are planets orbiting.
 Moving on we have these creatures; they are comprised of molten rock and material they get from under the volcanoes and lava oceans of their planet Volceru, they can also get titanium and multiple igna-rocks which they fuse them together to get a strong material that they use to form their absolute monsters.
 Other satelites/planets in this Binary System include Furnius and Siten.